Shafiq1988/mos2-particulate-photocatalyst-ows-code/README.md

 This code was developed to calculates the solar-to-hydrogen (STH) conversion efficiency of hybrid photocatalyst systems based on band-edge positions and the AM1.5 solar spectrum.
 It can be run with any standard Python version: python STH-efficiency.py.
-Before running the script, please ensure that: the file path to the solar spectrum is correctly specified and the band-edges values are updated for the desired material system The script outputs:
+Before running the code, please ensure that: the file path to the solar spectrum is correctly specified and the band-edges values are updated for the desired material system.
+The script outputs:
 Total STH efficiency
 Individual contributions from each material in the heterostructure.